Frequently Asked Questions (Updated October 2021)

 Will my child be bullied?

 Every student has a right to feel happy and safe at school, bullying of any sort is unacceptable behaviour.
-Fortunately, only on rare occasions is this a serious problem at Byrchall but, in order to prevent it, we have an agreed procedure in place.
+Fortunately, it is only on rare occasions that this is a serious problem at Byrchall but, in order to prevent it, we have an agreed procedure in place.
+All incidents of bullying will be dealt with, but we must stress that we can only help with problems if we know about it.

 How will I be kept informed of my child’s progress?

-You will receive regular information about academic progress, including two termly progress reports with information on your child’s progress towards their target grades in addition to a full written report.
-An annual Parents’ evening will give you the opportunity to meet all your child’s teachers.
+You will receive regular information about academic progress, including a termly progress report with information on your child’s progress towards their targets in addition to a full written report.
+Parents’ evenings will give you the opportunity to meet all your child’s teachers and their form tutor.

 Is progress accelerated for more able students?

 Students are placed in sets accordingly to their ability.
-In each year there is an express set for the most able students.
+In each year there are 2 express sets for the most able students.

 Is there provision for students who require learning support?